openknowledge/workshop-cloud/README.md

 Welcome to the open knowledge hands-on cloud workshop based on [AWS](https://aws.amazon.com/console/) and [GitHub Codespaces](https://github.com/features/codespaces).

 During this workshop you will learn step-by-step how to build up and improve a cloud-based application.
-Starting with a simple lift & shift scenario using plain cloud compute resources, you will get to know and integrate several managed clod platform services to successively improve the solution in this way.
+Starting with a simple lift & shift scenario using plain cloud compute resources, you will get to know and integrate several managed cloud platform services to successively improve the solution in this way.

+**Note:**
+> Even though the various exercises are tailored to the AWS Cloud, most of the paradigms and patterns shonw during the workshop can be applied 1:1 to other cloud providers.

 ## Prerequisite